Updated: May 2023

 GETL provides for an automated data loading and transformation process.
 In addition, its classes have a simple hierarchy which make for easy connections with other solutions.

-CloverDX is a commercial data management platform.
+CloverDX is a commercial data management platform with a 45-day free trial.

 It supports data integration from various data sources and formats such as CSV, Excel and JDBC.
 Its graphical interface makes it easier for non-developers to perform data transformation tasks and provides an intuitive analysis of data connections between source and applications.
 It can be used for basic tasks as well as for complex data intensive jobs.